wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     ![Add resource](../assets/img/tutorials/rest-api/add-resource.png){.cInlineImage-half}

-    As a result, a panel named **Configure Resource** appears on the right of the page.
-In this panel, enter information as follows:
+    As a result, a pane named **Configure Resource** appears on the right of the page.
+In this pane, enter information as follows:

     | **Field**       | **Value**                |
     |-----------------|--------------------------|